 Read the full accounts of Dorothea’s international years here:

 After 1957 Dorothea carried on racing with UU domestically, winning non-status fours at Reading Working Men’s Regatta, women’s fours and eights at the News of the World Serpentine Regatta and the Women’s ARA Fours Head in 1959.
 She was also on the committee of the Serpentine Regatta, of which she says with the typical casual positivity of high achievers, “It was fun – we had lunch with the committee then raced!”

-She was in the top UU boat for the heads in early 1960 too, but she dropped out in May when the club’s eight started focusing on selection for the Women’s European Rowing Championships in Willesden.
+She was in the top UU boat for the heads in early 1960 too, but she dropped out in May after the eight’s first trial for the Women’s European Rowing Championships.
+This took place on the day her engagement was announced in the Telegraph.
+Her crewmate Frances Bigg noted at the time that, “No one said a word, including Dorothea,” though it’s unclear whether her reticence this was from modesty or not wanting to distract the crew from their important race.
 “I got married in July of 1960 so I had to decide early to go to give the new person (Vivien Roberts) a chance to get used to the crew,” she explains.

 Her marriage to surgeon Frank Cockett, who was a widower with three children, left Dorothea less time to row, especially as she then had twin sons in 1961.
 She continued to work for a while, but in those days women paid income tax at their husband’s marginal rate, and as Frank had a good salary, it eventually made no financial sense for Dorothea to carry on.

 However, once all five children were all at school, and although she was involved with various charities at St Thomas’s Hospital (for which she was awarded the MBE in 1998), and was teaching physiotherapy, she also found time – incredibly – to help coach a girls’ school which was rowing out of the Civil Service boathouse where UU were based.